Gravitational lensing and deflection angles of generalised Ellis-Bronnikov wormhole embedded in a warped braneworld background: Deflection-Angle

 Few general conclusions can be drawn on physical grounds about what to expect from Eq. (\ref{eq:4d-da}).
 There are two length scales involved -- $b_0$ and $l_0$.
 There interplay further depends on the (dimensionless) steepness parameter $m$.
 The deviation angle is expected to be larger if $l_0 \sim b_0$.
-In increasing $m$-geometries, as the neck flattens out, $l_0 > b_0$ trajectories will have smaller deviations.
-Note that, from measurement of deviation angle alone, a far away observer can not determine both $b_0$ and $l_0$.
-Below we write the integral in Eq. (\ref{eq:4d-da}) in a more convenient form with $x=l/b_0$ and $x_0=l_0/b_0$ as, ${}^{4D}\alpha\left( l_{0} \right) = - \pi + 2I$, where
+In increasing $m$-geometries, as the neck flattens out quickly for $r > b_0$, trajectories with $l_0 > b_0$ will have smaller deviations.
+From measurement of deviation angle alone, a far away observer can not determine both $b_0$ and $l_0$.
+Below we write the integral in Eq. (\ref{eq:4d-da}) in a more convenient form in terms of $x=l/b_0$ and $x_0=l_0/b_0$ as, ${}^{4D}\alpha\left( l_{0} \right) = - \pi + 2I$, where

-For $m = 2$ geometry (4D-EB), Eq. (\ref{eq:4d-da}) or (\ref{eq:4d-da-x}) can be integrated analytically in terms of complete elliptic integral of the first kind as \cite{Bhattacharya:2010zzb},
+The integrand diverges as $x\ra x_0$.
+For $m = 2$ geometry (4D-EB), Eq. (\ref{eq:4d-da}) or (\ref{eq:4d-da-x}) can be integrated analytically in terms of complete elliptic integral of the first kind, and leads to \cite{Bhattacharya:2010zzb, Nakajima:2012pu, Tsukamoto:2012xs},

+The right hand side of Eq. (\ref{eq:deflection-angle-EB1}) diverges in the limit $x_0\ra 0$.
+The divergence of the deflection angle as $l \ra 0$ indicates the onset of strong gravitational lensing.
+In this regime, photons execute multiple revolutions around the throat before escaping to infinity, leading to the formation of relativistic images and large winding numbers.